masood17/PY-TODOList/README.md

 "Git and Agile Project"

-Team Members and Roles
+Team Members and Roles:

-Mas-ood - Frontend Dev
+Mas-ood - Scrum master and developer
+Tashiv  - Tester and developer

+Agile Summary: